 I’m not talking about mustache twirling, KKK-grade, Hitler level racism that’s so obvious anyone with any sense of human decency would banish it from their mind.

-As normalized as they are, they suck for LGBTQ people of color who are not well represented in either their own racial communities or the mainstream LGBTQ community.
+As normalized as they are, they suck for LGBTQIA+ people of color who are not well represented in either their own racial communities or the mainstream LGBTQ community.

-The lack of acceptance from either group puts a strain on how safe LGBTQ people of color feel in a lot of the spaces they occupy.
+The lack of acceptance from either group puts a strain on how safe LGBTQIA+ people of color feel in a lot of the spaces they occupy.

 1. Be Aware of Intersectionality

-Be aware that your experience of being LGBTQ and white is not representative of being lesbian and Asian or gay and latin@, or queer and black.
+Be aware that your experience of being LGBTQIA+ and white is not representative of being lesbian and Asian or gay and latin@, or queer and Black.

-Awareness of intersectionality means recognizing that LGBTQ people of color can be discriminated against not as people of color or as LGBTQ people, but as both simultaneously.
+Awareness of intersectionality means recognizing that LGBTQIA+ people of color can be discriminated against not as people of color or as LGBTQIA+ people, but as both simultaneously.

 For example, if you’re a gay white woman and you’re already aware of how your gender and sexuality intersect, remember that race is yet another intersection, and not a negligible one.
 In most cases race is highly visible, apparent from birth, and connected to cultural identity and family affiliation.

-2. Don’t Think That Being LGBTQ Lets You Off the Hook for Being Racist
+2. Don’t Think That Being LGBTQIA+ Lets You Off the Hook for Being Racist

 Keeping intersectionality in mind, understand that just because you’ve faced discrimination doesn’t mean you understand every form of discrimination or are immune from being discriminatory yourself.